docker-archive/classicswarm/docs/swarm_at_scale.md

 servers and associated queues.
 The load balancer can handle an arbitrary number of web containers behind it (`frontend01`- `frontendN`).
 The web containers run a simple Python Flask application.
 Each container accepts votes and queues them to a Redis container on the same node.
-Each web container and Redis queue pair operates independently.
+Each of web container and Redis queue pair operates independently.

 The load balancer together with the independent pairs allows the entire application to scale to an arbitrary size as needed to meet demand.

 Behind the frontend is a worker tier which runs on separate nodes.
 This tier:

-* scans the Redis containers
+* Scans the Redis containers.
-* dequeues votes
+* Dequeues votes.
-* deduplicates votes to prevent double voting
+* Deduplicates votes to prevent double voting.
-* commits the results to a Postgres container running on a separate node
+* Commits the results to a Postgres container running on a separate node.

 Just like the front end, the worker tier can also scale arbitrarily.

 ### Swarm Cluster Architecture

-To support the application the design calls for a Swarm cluster that with a single Swarm manager and 4 nodes as shown below.
+To support the application the design calls for a Swarm cluster that with a single Swarm manager and four nodes, as shown below.

 ![](images/swarm-cluster-arch.jpg)